Ogaden War: Post war

-Following the withdrawal of the SNA, the WSLF continued its insurgency.
-By May 1980, the rebels, with the assistance of a small number of SNA soldiers who continued helping their guerrilla war, controlled a substantial region of the Ogaden.
-But by 1981, the insurgents, reduced to sporadic hit-and-run attacks, had been defeated.
-In addition, the WSLF and Somali Abbo Liberation Front (SALF) were significantly weakened after the war.
-The former was practically defunct by the late 1980s, and its splinter group, the Ogaden National Liberation Front (ONLF), operated from headquarters in Kuwait.
+Foreign correspondents who visited the Ogaden during the early 1980s noted widespread evidence of a 'dual society', with the Somali inhabitants of the region strongly identified as 'Western Somalis'.
+Artificial droughts and famine were induced by the Derg regime to break down Somali opposition to Ethiopian rule in the Ogaden.
+In the early 1980s the Ethiopian government rendered the region a vast military zone, engaging in indiscriminate aerial bombardments and forced resettlement programs.
+During 1981 there were an estimated 70,000 Ethiopian troops in the Ogaden, supported by 10,000 Cuban army troops who garrisoned the regions towns.
+By May 1980, the rebels, with the assistance of a small number of SNA soldiers who continued helping their guerrilla war, controlled a large part of the Ogaden region.
+It took a massive counter-insurgency campaign to clear the region of guerrillas by 1981, although the insurgency continued until the mid-1980s.
+The WSLF was practically defunct by the mid-1980s, and its splinter group, the Ogaden National Liberation Front (ONLF), operated from headquarters in Kuwait.
 Even though elements of the ONLF would later manage to slip back into the Ogaden, their actions had little impact.

 For the Barre regime, the invasion was perhaps the greatest strategic blunder since independence, and it greatly weakened the military.
 Almost one-third of regular SNA soldiers, three-eighths of its armored units, and half of the Somali Air Force (SAF) were lost.
 The weakness of the Barre administration led it to effectively abandon the dream of a unified Greater Somalia.
 The failure of the war aggravated discontent with the Barre regime; the first organized opposition group, the Somali Salvation Democratic Front (SSDF), was formed by army officers in 1979.